About Us

 About the Tibet Museum

-The Tibet Museum of the Department of Information and International Relations, Central Tibetan Administration, was established in 1998 with the purpose to document, preserve, research, exhibit and educate Tibetans and non-Tibetans on all matters related to Tibet’s history, culture and present situation.
+The Tibet Museum, under the Department of Information and International Relations of the Central Tibetan Administration, was established in 1998 with the mission to document, preserve, research, exhibit, and educate people about Tibet’s rich history, vibrant culture, and contemporary realities.

 Location